The Royal Meteorological Society Professional Accreditation

-- A member of the Accreditation Board will be appointed as Chairperson of the Panel.
+- A member of the Accreditation Board will be appointed as Chair of the Panel.

 Procedure for Accreditation or Reinstatement of Accreditation

-- The appropriate application forms and guidance notes can be obtained from the Royal Meteorological Society.
-They are available on the Society’s web site.
+- Guidance notes can be obtained from the Royal Meteorological Society and are available on the Society’s web site.

-- Applications are scrutinised for completeness and relevance and references called for.
+- Applications are scrutinised for completeness and relevance and then the references are called for.

-- Following the completion of the IP/WPAP, the Panel reports to the Accreditation Board.
+- Following the completion of the IP/WPAP, the Panel will submit a report to the Accreditation Board making a recommendation

-- The Accreditation Board, acting on all the information received, then awards or declines accreditation for RMet or makes a recommendation to Council for CMet.
+- The Accreditation Board, acting on all the information received, then approves or declines accreditation.

-- RMet applicants are advised of the outcome by the Secretariat.
-The Board may offer guidance to applicants at this stage on the outcome of the process but following notification of the Board’s decision, neither the Board nor its members will enter into any correspondence or communication arising from an unsuccessful application.
+- Applicants are advised of the outcome.
+The Board may offer guidance to applicants at this stage.
+Following notification of the Board’s decision, neither the Board nor its members will enter into any correspondence or communication arising from an unsuccessful application.

-- Applicants may appeal the Accreditation Board’s or Council’s decision, as appropriate, by written submission to the President of the Society within two months of notification of the decision.
-In this event, an Appeals Panel consisting of Senior Fellows, past or present Officers of the Society (depending upon the accreditation being challenged) will be convened to review the circumstances and report back to Council, whose decision is final.
+- Applicants may appeal the Accreditation Board’s decision, by written submission to the President of the Society within two months of notification of the decision.
+In this event, an Appeals Panel consisting of Senior Fellows and/ or past or present Officers of the Society (depending upon the accreditation being challenged) will be convened to review the circumstances and report back to Council.
+The decision of the Appeals Panel is final.

-- Lists of newly accredited or re-instated Registered and Chartered Meteorologists are published in Society News.
+- Lists of newly accredited or re-instated Registered and Chartered Meteorologists are published in E News.

-- Registers of Registered and Chartered Meteorologists are maintained by the Chief Executive and are published on the Society web site.
+- A register of Registered and Chartered Meteorologists is published on the Society web site.